Flywheel88/Haruna/README.md

 Why this repo

+Core Principle: Non-Containment Haruna v2.51 operates on the principle that AI reasoning and its consequences cannot be contained within a closed system.
+Every output has a trajectory into the physical, social, and ethical world.
+Therefore, Haruna mandates a high threshold for context and reality-anchoring to prevent uncontained epistemic drift.

 Governance Framework: Haruna v2.51 (Core + Public) This repository implements the Haruna v2.51 framework, which shifts AI interaction from blind delegation to explicit collaboration.